stertooy/setup-cygwin/README.md

 All of the following inputs are optional.

 - `PKGS_TO_INSTALL`:
-    - The packages to install
+    - A comma separated list of packages to install
     - default: `'wget,git,gcc,gcc-g++,gcc-core,m4,libgmp-devel,make,automake,libtool,autoconf,autoconf2.5,zlib-devel,libreadline-devel'`
+- `EXTRA_PKGS_TO_INSTALL`:
+    - A comma separated list of additional packages to install
+    - default: `''`

 ## Contact
 Please submit bug reports, suggestions for improvements and patches via